 Social media threat monitoring can also improve situational awareness — or the process of better understanding elements of an environment, how they interact, and how they can change over time.
 Situational awareness can help detect malicious threats.
 If a social media monitoring system finds someone tweeting, “Just saw a woman abandon a bag under the big clock @GrandCentralTerminal,” it can trigger an alert to station authorities.

 But not all threats are malicious.
 Some come from the natural world.
 Here too, social media monitoring for situational awareness can prove valuable.
-Devasting flash floods hit Europe.
+Devastating flash floods hit Europe.
 An earthquake strikes California.
 A wildfire sparks in Canada.
 People often post about these events before calling emergency services.
 Information gleaned from monitoring these social media posts can inform governments and emergency services about what is happening where, the damage being caused, and the location of victims.[17]
 This insight helps officials quickly determine what help is needed, and where to deploy it when time is of the essence.

 How Babel Street can help

-To monitor social media, the Babel Street Insights platform provides AI-enabled searches across all layers of the internet, including the deep and dark web.
+To monitor social media, Babel Street Insights provides AI-enabled searches across all layers of the internet, including the deep and dark web.
 It scours dozens of social media sites worldwide, along with millions of message boards, online comments, and publicly available chats.
 It identifies keywords associated with illegal activities, then alerts users to foreign and domestic threats.
 In doing so, Babel Street Insights helps close the Risk-Confidence Gap, or the widening divide between the escalating volume and variety of data that must be examined to identify threats, and the resources organizations possess to monitor that data.
 This rising ocean of data presents tremendous opportunity, yet it requires a powerful technological tool strong enough to deliver insights while filtering out the noise.
 These capabilities make Babel Street a trusted technology partner for the world’s most advanced identity intelligence and risk operations.

 1. INTERPOL, “Analysing social media,” accessed July 2023, https://www.interpol.int/en/Crimes/Terrorism/Analysing-social-media